-Each year, Council undertakes a revision of the four-year Council Plan.
-This helps to ensure that the Council Plan continues to be aligned with Maroondah 2040 - Our future together and is responsive to emerging community needs and aspirations.
+The Council Plan 2021-2025 has been prepared to meet the requirements of the new Local Government Act 2020.
+Each year Council undertakes a revision of this four-year Council Plan to ensure that the Council Plan continues to be aligned with Maroondah 2040 - Our future together and is responsive to emerging community needs and aspirations.
 The annual review also helps to ensure that all Council service planning, strategies, policies and processes take their lead from the key directions outlined within the Council Plan.